gvwilson/thirdbit/src/fiction/makers-return/index.md

 Violet—"
 He hesitated.
 "Z51, cancel previous order.
-You stay here with the children.
+You stay here with the children."
-Activate."

 The first combat bot was out the hatch even as the stairs were being lowered.
 Captain Leung followed.
 The hatch closed behind him with an ominous clunk.

 Sindy immediately tugged at the straps holding her in her seat.
-"Here, I'll do it."
+"Here, let me do that."
+Violet came forward,
+leaned over,
-Violet came forward to sit in the captain's seat, leaned over, and began undoing the complicated buckles.
+and began undoing the complicated buckles.